godaddy/gasket/packages/gasket-plugin-nextjs/docs/redux.md

 + module.exports.nextRedux = nextRedux;
 ```

-You can now continue to use `getInitialProps` in your pages, or move to using
+You can now continue to use `getInitialProps` in your pages, or move to use
 `getStaticProps` or `getServerSideProps` as in the [SSR example] by import
 `nextRedux` export from the store file.

-When it comes to the rootReducer in order handle [state hydration], if have a
+When it comes to the `rootReducer`, you can use this to handle [state hydration].
-a few different options.
-For the most part, the generated default and example
+There are a few different approaches for this, but the generated default and
-above should suffice.
-You can also see the `next-redux-wrapper` docs for other
+example above should suffice for the most part.
+See the `next-redux-wrapper`
-[state hydration] examples.
+docs for other [state hydration] examples.

-For example, if your Gasket app and/or plugins set up the initial Redux state
+As an example, if your Gasket app and/or plugins set up the initial Redux state
 for a request, such as with the [initReduxState] lifecycle, then this state will
-be what is need to hydrate the Redux store with in the browser, as well as any
+be what is required to hydrate the Redux store within the browser, as well as
-other state added via `getServerSideProps`. if you notice problems appearing
+any other state added via `getServerSideProps`. if you notice problems appearing
-with your state be sure to inspect the HYDRATE action with [Redux DevTools] to
+with your state, be sure to inspect the `HYDRATE` action with [Redux DevTools]
-see how you might best reconcile the hydration state or organize the state
+to see how you might best reconcile the hydration state or organize the state
 object.

 <!-- LINKS -->